We have all been in love.

 When people fall in love instantly and cling to each other for comfort and happiness this becomes a recipe for disaster.
 This is the dance of the emotionally unavailable and let me tell you, nothing good comes from this dance.

 Two unhealthy people clinging to each other in the midst of co-dependency cannot possibly build a healthy relationship until they work on themselves and find that balance of self love and emotional security.
-The gamble here is, once they do the work they may not be attracted to each other….and the relationship that once seemed so magical now appears very dysfunctional or they may find they are not rightly suited for each other.
+The gamble here is, once they do the work they may not be attracted to each other….and the relationship that once seemed so magical now appears very dysfunctional and they may find they are not rightly suited for each other.

 Sometimes those magical relationships stem from the drama and chaos that lives inside themselves.
 That madness is like a magnet that attracts similar people and that’s why they are called “a mirror” because they are attracting people with similar issues.
 This emotional drama bonds the two together like glue.
+Research “trauma bonding”, this will be helpful information for you to understand.

 If you want to date someone happy, humble, emotionally and physically healthy you need to be that person.
 You cannot possibly attract that type of person if you are living inside your own head, insecure, needy and desperate for love to fill a void.